 It’s hard to predict the future.
 But it’s not a huge surprise to learn that long-term care costs are rising.
 This has been an ongoing trend, however, as the recession in tandem with aging baby boomers has not helped with retirement and health care costs.

 The good news?
 Medicare is offering more.
-And different types of senior housing and care mean different costs.
+Different types of senior housing and care mean different costs.
 We have discovered that many families are not actually aware of the varied senior living options as most search specifically for “nursing homes.”
 This disconnect between public perception and individual senior needs shows us how important care cost education is to the American public.
 After all, smart planning for anticipated long-term care costs is half the battle.

 What Can You Expect To Pay for Long-Term Care?

-According to a 2012 A Place for Mom Cost of Senior Care survey, the average rent for a one bedroom apartment at an assisted living community is approximately $3,100 per month, and the average rent for a one bedroom apartment in independent living or retirement community is approximately $2,700 per month.
-Of course, different factors, such as geographical location of the community, types of services needed and size of apartment all factor into the individual costs.
+According to an A Place for Mom Cost of Senior Care survey, the average rent for a one bedroom apartment at an assisted living community is approximately $3,100 per month, and the average rent for a one bedroom apartment in independent living or retirement community is approximately $2,700 per month.
+Of course, different factors, such as geographical location of the community, types of services needed and size of the apartment all factor into the individual costs.
 Here is more information on elder care costs, depending on care type.

 But how exactly have costs gone up?
 Here’s the 411 on how long-term care costs have changed in the past year, according to MetLife:

-- The national average daily rate for rooms in a nursing homes has slightly increased in 2012 (approximately $10 more)
+- The national average daily rate for rooms in nursing homes has slightly increased in 2012 (approximately $10 more)